MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 Before you begin, make sure you:

 1. Note any "Featured links" that have been added on the SharePoint start page.
 You'll need to add them again after the swap.
 [Learn how](change-links-list-on-sharepoint-home-page.md)
-2. Review your source site to make sure it has the same policies, permissions, and external sharing settings as your current root site.
+2. In the new SharePoint admin center, review your source site to make sure it has the same policies, permissions, and external sharing settings as your current root site.

 If you've [turned on audit log search](/office365/securitycompliance/turn-audit-log-search-on-or-off), the following events can be recorded: